hatchteam/twigs/readme.md

 # Twigs

 Twigs is a library of useful Services and Directives for AngularJS applications.
-It evolved out of [https://bitbucket.org/hatchteam/hatch](Hatch).
+It evolved out of the [Hatch](https://bitbucket.org/hatchteam/hatch) project.

 # Quickstart